mariovillapalos/ansibleGPT-UseCases-tests/README.md

 # ansibleGPT: Use Case Tests

 This repository contains the tests conducted to evaluate the use cases of AnsibleGPT, a natural language-based infrastructure automation tool.
-These tests are divided into nine use cases, each of which has two variants: "low" (less detailed) and "high" (highly detailed), representing different levels of complexity in the prompts used.
+These tests are divided into nine use cases, each of which has two variants: "low" (low-detailed) and "high" (highly detailed), representing different levels of complexity in the prompts used.

 ## Folder Structure